badams97/Sprayer_Chassis_Features/README.md

 ### Sprayer Chassis Dynamics

 Attributes of chassis dynamics are distinguished according to the principal axes of the chassis suspension system in a self-propelled sprayer.
-These attributes are outlined below in the table, and the bolded ones represent which features were selected for this study.
+These features are outlined in the table below, and the bolded attributes represent which features were selected for this study.

 | Axis | Rotation | Rotation Rate  |  Acceleration   |
 | ------------- |:-------------:| -----:| -----:|